ssproessig/qt5-examples/SslUsage/README.md

     already exists, and use the `Other_CA` to sign

 ### Caveats
-- `openssl` may try to use a not existing `openssl.conf` and fail - use environment variable `OPENSSL_CONF` to point to the correct one ... and think about to things like _Country Name_, _Locality Name_ etc. there directly to avoid typing it over and over again
+- `openssl` may try to use a non-existent `openssl.conf` and fail - use environment variable `OPENSSL_CONF` to point to the correct one ... and think about to things like _Country Name_, _Locality Name_ etc. there directly to avoid typing it over and over again
-- Qt probably uses `openssl` as SSL/TLS plugin library - hence the applications will compile and run, but SSL will not work, unless `libcrypto-1_1-x64.dll` and `libssl-1_1-x64.dll` are on the `PATH` - hint: if the applications fail to load the `key` and `cert` at startup this is probably what's hapenning
+- Qt probably uses `openssl` as SSL/TLS plugin library - hence the applications will compile and run, but SSL will not work, unless `libcrypto-1_1-x64.dll` and `libssl-1_1-x64.dll` are on the `PATH`.
+(Hint: if the applications fail to load the `key` and `cert` at startup, this is probably what's happening.)

 ### Putting it all together - SecureEchoService
 #### Secured Server